A make-up artist' skincare routine

 Exfoliate the skin

-Three times a week I use and exfoliant on my skin (not when I’ve used the Clarisonic, as this device also exfoliates).
+Three times a week I use an exfoliant on my skin (not when I’ve used the Clarisonic, as this device also exfoliates).
 I absolutely love the Uncover Skincare Exfoliant for Dry skin, with 8% glycol acid this product gently removes dead skin cells and makes your skin more radiant.
 It also helps reduce pigmentation marks and makes large pores and wrinkles less visible.
 This product was a game changer for me as I have large pores on my T-zone.

 When my skin is having a hard time, for example when it’s really cold outside or during holidays (and thus more alcohol intake), I like to use the products with antioxidants such as vitamin C + E. I love to use The Ibizaloe Serum in particular.
-Anti-oxidants are a treat for your skin as they help them improve your skin significantly.
+Anti-oxidants are a treat for your skin as they help improve your skin significantly.
 Do note that anti-oxidants are named ant-oxidants for a reason – they vanish when they get in touch with oxygen.
 Product with anti-oxidants are often placed in the wrong packaging such as a jar, which allows oxygen to get in touch with the product every time you open it.
-Make sure that when you spent money on products containing antioxidants that they are placed in a packaging with a pump to oxygen cannot come near the product.
+Make sure that when you spent money on products containing antioxidants that they are placed in a packaging with a pump so oxygen cannot come near the product.